History of Ohio: Beaver Wars

-About 1664, the Five Nations officially became trading partners with the British, who conquered the New Netherlands (renamed New York) from the Dutch.
+About 1664, the Five Nations officially became trading partners with the English, who conquered New Netherland (renamed New York) from the Dutch.

 The Five Nations enlarged their territory by right of conquest.
 The number of tribes paying tribute to them realigned the tribal map of eastern North America.
 Several large confederacies were destroyed or relocated, including the Huron, Neutral, Erie, Susquehannock, Miami, Weskerini Algonquian, Kichesipirini Algonquian, Mascouten, Fox, Sauk, Petun, Manahoac and Saponi-Tutelo.
 The Five Nations pushed several eastern tribes to and even across the Mississippi River, as well as south, into the Carolinas.
 After the Five Nations' warriors were defeated between 1670 and 1701, the French and their allies took control, but the French-Indian Wars between England, France and all their remaining native allies, began just a few years later.
 Several small wars between the two countries in Europe spilled over into the Americas and were used as an excuse to try to seize more territory.
 By the late 1750s, all of the former Illinois Colony had been conquered and renamed the Ohio Country.

 Dunmore's War

 After the French-Indian Wars, one final war occurred immediately before the Revolutionary War.
-Dunmore's War was fought between the English and Shawnee roughly between Yellow Creek in Columbiana County and the West Virginia- Kentucky border.
-The English locals claimed that the Shawnee had been rustling cattle, but it was later concluded that they had lied to facilitate a war.
-Of the two Shawnee chiefs who fought in the war, Chief Logan's family were all hunted down and assassinated and Chief Cornstalk was said to have cursed the land where his village had once stood.
+Dunmore's War was fought between American colonists from Virginia and Shawnee roughly between Yellow Creek in Columbiana County and the modern-day West Virginia- Kentucky border.
+The Virginians claimed that the Shawnee had been rustling cattle, but it was later concluded that they had lied to facilitate a war.
+Of the two Shawnee chiefs who fought in the war, Chief Logan's family were all hunted down and murdered and Chief Cornstalk was said to have cursed the land where his village had once stood.

-Among the Mingo Seneca, the brother of Chief Cornplanter, a high ranking False Face (Iroquois Shaman) reworked the old Iroquois religion into the Longhouse Church when in Ohio.
+Among the Mingo Seneca, the brother of Chief Cornplanter, a high ranking False Face (Iroquois Shaman) reworked the old Iroquois religion into the Longhouse Church while in Ohio.
 This version of Iroquois religion took on various Christian elements (belief in hell, downgrading of all deities aside the Creator to something akin to angels/ demons and regular Church meetings) while keeping alive most of the old holidays and ceremonies and is still practiced by most members of the Iroquois Confederacy today.